 Many know “the law”; Bob knows how things really work, and the conflicting pressures and interests that drive decisions.
 Bob’s experience brings an understanding that enables him to resolve disputes.
 For many years, he has brought people together to resolve their issues.

-Bob has facilitated resolution of conflicts as a mediator, a partner with major law firms, a senior HR consultant, and counsel to a Congressional committee.
-He has mediated diverse, complex cases including employment, disability, business contracts, technology, real property rights, public land use, real estate, and construction.
+Bob has facilitated resolution of conflicts as a mediator, a partner with major law firms, a senior HR consultant, in-house counsel and counsel to a Congressional committee.
+He has mediated diverse, complex cases including employment, employee benefits, disability, business contracts, technology, real property rights, public land use, real estate, and construction.

 In all cases, the key has been to clearly understand the parties’ real interests and with that understanding help them find basic common ground.
 Often more than money is involved.
 Different views on reputations, financial and other future interests, status, jobs, family and health can drive decisions.
 And, of course, important principles can be at stake.

 A critical part of Bob’s work is to listen carefully and dig out the real dispute and the parties’ base line goals.
 Then he can help the parties understand the options, find common ground and help them move toward resolving their issues in a practical way.

 Bob believes that people can resolve disputes with a mediator who understands the real world that people must deal with, hears what is not said as well as what is said, and with that knowledge help the parties develop practical solutions.
 This is what he has done for decades in his different practice experiences.

 Bob also has substantial experience mediating “remotely” with electronic means, even before the COVID-19 lockdown.
 As more lawyers and clients become familiar with this process, they will continue to use it for mediating their disputes.
 That’s a good development – time and expense will be saved and some disputes can be resolved faster.
 Yet there are some important questions, especially about privacy and security.
 Bob will work with you to ensure that you are comfortable with the process before mediation begins.